zsahmed/dialogflow_cloudfunction/README.md

 2. `load_tables.py` accesses the NDJSON files in `bigquery/data/` and creates a table for each of the raw data files.

 This provides a dataset containing several tables referenced by the Dialogflow Agent.
-One notable feature we used was **[schema auto-detection]**(https://cloud.google.com/bigquery/docs/schema-detect), which scans up to 100 rows of the source file in a representative manner before inferring each field's data type.
+One notable feature we used was **[schema auto-detection](https://cloud.google.com/bigquery/docs/schema-detect)**, which scans up to 100 rows of the source file in a representative manner before inferring each field's data type.
 We simply enable schema auto-detection by invoking `job_config.autodetect = True` in the Python API calls to create each table.

 #### Denormalization and Nested / Repeated Columns

-Uniquely, BigQuery recommends **denormalizing** your data by using nested and repeated columns wherever possible [source](https://cloud.google.com/solutions/bigquery-data-warehouse).
-This contrasts traditional data warehouse convention which generally use star or snowflake schemas.
-Denormalization allows for increased query speed and decreased query complexity at the cost of using slightly more storage.
-Because storage is relatively cheap compared to compute, denormalization is preferred option. eVect Health uses nested / repeated columns stored in JSON format, though [BigQuery Supports Avro](https://cloud.google.com/bigquery/docs/nested-repeated) as well.
+Uniquely, BigQuery recommends **denormalizing** your data by using nested and repeated columns wherever possible.
+This contrasts traditional data warehouse convention which generally employ star or snowflake schemas.
+Denormalization in BigQuery allows for increased query speed and decreased query complexity at the cost of using slightly more storage.
+Because storage is relatively cheap compared to compute, denormalization is preferred option. eVect Health uses nested / repeated columns stored in JSON format, though BigQuery also [supports Avro](https://cloud.google.com/bigquery/docs/nested-repeated).

-A traditional relational database might store `continent` and `country` in a different table than `disease_name`,  `vaccination`, or `traveler_type` data and join them based on a `disease_id` field.
+A traditional relational database might store `continent` and `country` in a different table than `disease_name`,  `description`, or `traveler_subgroup ` data and join them based on a `disease_id` field.
 In BigQuery, we preserve the relationships between these fields without creating (and joining) seprarate tables.
-Instead, we create a table containing a field `continent` which contains a nested field for `country`, which then contains nested fields like `disease_name`, or `outbreak`.
+Instead, we create a table containing a field `continent` which contains a nested field for `country`, which then contains nested fields like `disease_name`, or `outbreak` and so on.

 The following example illustrates a simple use case using nested data.
 In this example, Asia is the continent and contains the country Indonesia.
-Indonesia contains an outbreak field and a disease field, which nests disease names, prevent tips, and considerations (which are subsequently nested for various traveler subgroups).
+Indonesia contains an outbreak field and a disease field, which nests disease names, prevention tips, and disease considerations (which are subsequently nested for various traveler subgroups).

 ```javascript